sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 So now, we can add validation for any form by describing which fields need which validations and what error to show in each case.

-I> See [Avoid conditions](#avoid-conditions) chapter for the complete code of this example, and more detailed explanation.
+I> See the [Avoid conditions](#no-conditions) chapter for the complete code of this example, and more detailed explanation.

 I call this process _separating of “what” and “how”_.
 The benefits are: